Workforce

 Talent Development

-With one of the fastest-growing school districts in Texas, Forney Independent School District passed an impressive $623 million facilities bond issue in 2019.
-Plans include the 2024 opening of Keith Bell College & Career Center, a restaurant for the district’s culinary arts program, and expansion of the school system’s agriculture and welding/fabrication facilities.
+As one of the fastest-growing school districts in Texas, Forney Independent School District passed an impressive $623 million facilities bond issue in 2019 and a $1.26 billion facilities bond issue in 2022.
+Over the last eight years (2018-2026), Forney ISD has grown from about 11,000 students and 11 campuses to over 20,000 students and 28 campuses.
+In 2024, The Keith Bell Opportunity Central (Career, College and Community Center), or The OC, opened, along with a restaurant for the district’s culinary arts program, and with an expansion of the school system’s agriculture and welding/fabrication facilities.

-The district is also partnering with Kaufman County by providing 15-acres for a $3.8 million Emergency Services Center to be located next to North Forney High School.
-The Center will offer internships and provide education and public safety training programs for law enforcement and first responders.
+The district also partnered with Kaufman County to provide 15 acres for a $3.8 million Emergency Services Center located next to North Forney High School.
+The Center offers internships and provides education and public safety training programs for law enforcement and first responders.

 Hands-On with CTE